The Ultimate Property Scouting Checklist

 Costs Of Acquisition

 Remember that they go beyond agent commissions.
-Depending on the market, they can also include: legal fees, notary fees, registration fees, title insurance (if you can get it—it’s almost entirely unavailable outside the United States), and transfer taxes (sometimes called stamp duty).
+Depending on the market, they can also include: legal fees, notary fees, registration fees, title insurance (if you can get it—it’s almost entirely unavailable outside the United State), and transfer taxes (sometimes called stamp duty).
 In Ireland, for example, stamp duty can be as much as 9% of the purchase price.
 This point is important whether you’re buying for personal use or for investment, of course, but it becomes important in a different way in the context of making an investment.
 In this case, you want to be sure to factor in all costs of acquisition so as to have a realistic expectation of return.
+Again, more on this later in the program.

 Including: maintenance (a house on the beach requires a lot of it, for example); a caretaker (if you won’t be in residence full-time yourself); property taxes (not every country charges them, and, in some countries, they’re negligible); income taxes (if you’ll be earning rental income); capital gains taxes (when you eventually resell… again, not every country charges them); other local taxes; property management expense (you’ll need a property manager if you intend to rent); rental management expense (separate from property management and, again, necessary unless you’re going to manage all the details of your rental investment yourself… something I don’t advise); and homeowner’s association/building/condo fees.